Pseudepigrapha: Pauline epistles

 Thirteen New Testament letters are attributed to Paul and are still considered by Christians to carry Paul's authority.
-These letters are part of the Christian Bible and are foundational for the theologies of many churches.
-Therefore, letters that some scholars judge to be pseudepigraphic are not necessarily considered any less valuable for Christian teaching.
+These letters are part of the Christian Bible and are foundational for the Christian Church.
+Therefore, letters which some claim to be pseudepigraphic are not considered any less valuable to Christians.

-Authorship of 6 out of the 13 canonical epistles of Paul is widely questioned by both Christian and non Christian scholars.
-These are Ephesians, Colossians, 2 Thessalonians, 1 Timothy, 2 Timothy, and Titus.
-These six books are often called the "deutero Pauline letters" by skeptical scholars, on the grounds that they present vocabulary, style, or ecclesial concerns that differ from the undisputed letters.
-The three "Pastoral Epistles" (1 Timothy, 2 Timothy, Titus) are so similar to one another that they are often thought to be by the same unknown author, either writing as Paul or in Paul's name.
+Authorship of 6 out of the 13 canonical epistles of Paul has been questioned by both Christian and non-Christian biblical scholars.
+These are the Epistle to the Ephesians, Epistle to the Colossians, Second Epistle to the Thessalonians, First Epistle to Timothy, Second Epistle to Timothy, and Epistle to Titus.
+These six books are referred by skeptical scholars such as Bart Ehrman as "deutero-Pauline letters", meaning "secondary" standing in the corpus of Paul's writings, on the grounds of proposed evidence that they could not have been written by Paul, despite internal attribution to Paul.
+Those known as the "Pastoral Epistles" (Timothy, 2 Timothy, and Titus) are all so similar that they are thought to be written by the same unknown author, either by Paul or in Paul's name.